this website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 October 22, 2024

-Suddenly the Kangaroos that surrounded Frank’s and Jane’s home and Yoga retreat and the animals they loved and knew so well, as shooters arrived unannounced and during the night, were being shot and butchered where they fell.
+Suddenly the Kangaroos that surrounded Frank’s and Jane’s home and Yoga retreat, these were the animals they loved and knew so well, were being killed.
+Shooters arrived unannounced and during the night, shooting and butchering these animals where they fell.

 The Kangaroos were being killed for profit and turned into pet food.
 The tension and anxiety was terrible.

-Jane and Frank had been totally ignored when they complained to the Victorian Government and the shooting had continued.
+Jane and Frank were totally ignored when they complained to the Victorian Government and the shooting continued.

 Never knowing when the shooters are going to come means anxiety and the need for continual vigilance.
 The spotlights shining into the house, the panic of animals, the gun fire.
 The grim scenes of butchering.

-The shooters come and the killing begins again.
+The shooters return and the killing begins again.

 One brave little Kangaroo survived the slaughter that night.
 Here is Aasha’s story.